Genesis and Vision of OPAL

 These dual components are being implemented in two initial pilot countries, Senegal and Colombia, with funding from the French Development Agency (Agence française de développement, AFD).
 In partnership with their National Statistical Offices—respectively ANSD and DANE—, as well as Colombia's National Planning Department (DNP), and leading local telecom operators—Orange-Sonatel and Telefónica Colombia.
 OPAL has established partnerships with other organizations, including Friendly User Testers (FUTs) in both countries.

-At the time of its formal launch in Q4 2018, OPAL will include
+At the time of its formal launch in Q4 2018, OPAL includes:

 In order to unlock the potential of private data for public good, OPAL provides access to a unique suite of assets, services, and expertise that be leveraged collectively to drive shared outcomes.
 OPAL enables current actors in the space to better leverage their data or systems for greater results.